TideDancer/interspeech21_emotion/README.md

 * model.py: the Wav2vec-2.0 model that inherites from Huggingface's Wav2vec-2.0 model, with a classification head in addition to the CTC head.
 * run_emotion.py: the main python code that could runs the emotion recognition task.
 * run.sh: the script to test running
-* iemocap/: put the processed iemocap dataset here, split into 10 folds, while each has train.csv and test.csv
+* iemocap/: put the processed iemocap dataset here, split into 10 folds, while each fold has train.csv and test.csv
 * requirements.txt: required packages to be installed

 ## Set up environment